isayani/no-sql-social-network/README.md

 - Delete associated thoughts when user is deleted &check;

 ## Contributing
 We'd love for you to contribute!
 In order to do so, fork this repository.
-Your pull request will need approval in order to merge to ```main```. <br/><br/> Take a look at our [Future Development](#future-development) section to see what we are looking to expand on (implemented features are denoted with a &check;). <br/>Feel free to implement your own ideas and merge request!
+Your pull request will need approval in order to merge to ```main```. <br/><br/> Take a look at our [Future Development](#future-development) section to see what we are looking to expand on (implemented features are denoted with a &check;).
+Feel free to implement your own ideas and merge request!

 ## Tests
 No tests were run to complete this API.